FAQ

 Why does helping people be fair-minded matter?

-Democracy depends on citizens who can engage thoughtfully with contested issues.
+Democracy depends on citizens who can engage thoughtfully with polarizing issues.
 Our goal is to make it easier for people to do that.

 Isn’t it overly idealistic to expect people to care about being fair-minded?